Knowledge Distilled: The Difference Between Tequila & Mezcal

 difference between Tequila and Mezcal

-From a superficial perspective, it’s fair to observe that both Tequila and Mezcal are made with agave piñas (‘agave hearts’, if you will).
-However, beyond that, there are some pretty significant distinctions in the way that the agave is handled to produce Mezcal – and the way it’s handled to produce Tequila.
+From a superficial perspective, it’s fair to observe that both Tequila and Mezcal are made with agave piñas (“agave hearts”).
+However, beyond that, there are some pretty significant distinctions in the way that this member of the cactus family is handled in order to produce Mezcal (versus the way it’s handled to produce Tequila).

-The cooked blue agave plant is then pulped, with the resulting liquor fermented until it becomes alcoholic and then distilled a further two to three times.
+The cooked hearts are then pulped, with the resulting liquor fermented until it becomes alcoholic and then distilled an additional two to three times.

 By contrast, most Mezcal is made with a much more varied assortment of agave: roasted whole in firepits to give the spirit its recognisably smoky, savoury flavour.